 Adding the peanuts makes them more nutritious and more affordable.
 Some people have different goals and may want to choose a nut based on those goals.
 Let’s take a look at some of them.

 The most popular goal may be weight loss.
-If you want to shed some extra pounds, you may ask, which is better for weight loss almonds or cashews?
+If you want to shed some extra pounds, you may ask, which is better for weight loss?

-Of course, almonds or cashews should be consumed in moderation.
-Including almonds as part of a well-balanced nutrition plan will help gain the maximum weight loss benefits.
+Of course, both of them should be consumed in moderation.
+Including them as part of a well-balanced nutrition plan will help gain the maximum weight loss benefits.
 The calories in any nut add up pretty fast by eating too many.

 If your goal is a low-carb diet then carbohydrates are your number one concern.
-If you’re on a Keto diet, you may ask which has more carbohydrates, cashews or almonds?
+If you’re on a Keto diet, you may ask which has more carbohydrates?

 Another consideration for low-carb diets is the amount of fat.
-Almonds provide 14.1 grams of fat per 1 ounce serving and cashews 12.4 grams.
+Almonds provide 14.1 grams of fat per 1 ounce serving.

 Cashews and almonds are naturally gluten free.
 In addition, both nuts can be made into flour and used as a substitute for regular flour in gluten free recipes.

-My Vitamix blender I use at home can make almond, cashew or any nut flour in seconds.
+My Vitamix blender I use at home can make any nut flour in seconds.
 Check out my blender review here, Vitamix Venturist V1220 Review.

 If your goal is to gain lean muscle mass there’s a good chance you’re lifting weights at home or in the gym.
-Which is better for bodybuilding, cashews or almonds?
+Which is better for bodybuilding?